vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The months used for civil purposes in the Hindi calendar are the full-moon ending lunar months, and are sub-divided into two halves-krsna pakṣa covering the period from full-moon to new-moon and termed as vadi, and sukla pakṣa covering the period from new moon to full-moon and termed as sudi.
 As these months, are on the gauna māna, the vadi half of a month comes first followed by the sudi half.
 The last day of the year is therefore a full-moon day, the Phalguni (or Holi ) Purnima, in keeping with the ancient Indian custom.

-The Samvat and Saka years in the Hindi calendar begins with Caitra sukla Pratipad.
+The Samvat and śaka years in the Hindi calendar begins with Caitra sukla Pratipad.
 For astronomical purposes, however, the year begins a few days later with the entrance of the sun into Meṣa.

 The calendars of Āṣādhi Samvat and Kārtiki Samvat are, on the other hand, based on the new-moon ending months, and consequently the months begin 15 days later than the months of the Caitrādi full-moon ending calendar.
 The Āsādhi calendar begins with Aṣādha Sukla 1, and the Kārtiki calendar with Kārtika Sukla 1.

 The table (No. 20 on p.
-249) shows the scheme of the different calendars for the year Saka 1875 (1953-54).
+249) shows the scheme of the different calendars for the year śaka 1875 (1953-54).
 The year contains a māla or adhika month.

 It may be seen from the above mentioned table that in case of the light half of the month (sudi half) the month has the same name for the two systems of month-reckonings, but in the dark half of the month